-trial and a mean familiar child trial.
+The experimenter asked participants to imagine that they had just transferred to a new school.
+They were randomly assigned to the Majority Nice classroom or the Majority Mean classroom.
+Each participant completed two trials in counterbalanced order: a nice familiar child trial and a mean familiar child trial.
 Each trial consisted of the same phases as in Experiment 1.
-In the partner choice phase, children were asked to choose a playmate from 2 options: the familiar individual or a new individual randomly selected from the classroom.
-If children answered "both", the experimenter asked a follow-up question, "If you can only choose one child to be your playmate, which child would you choose?"
+In the partner choice phase, children were asked to choose a playmate from two options: the familiar individual or a new individual randomly selected from the classroom.
+If children answered "both," the experimenter asked a follow-up question: "If you can only choose one child to be your playmate, which child would you choose?"
 All children were able to choose one option after being asked this follow-up question.
-In the partner prediction phase, children were asked to predict whether the chosen playmate would be nice or mean (see Supplemental Materials for the full scripts).
+In the partner prediction phase, children were asked to predict whether the chosen playmate would be nice or mean (see supplementary material for the full scripts).